nitad54448/yappari-5-1/README.md

 ### Action ###
-This button can trigger several commands:
+This button can trigger several commands, some other are in [Advanced commands](https://github.com/nitad54448/yappari-5-1#advanced-commands) :

 #### Delete points from graph ####
-You can delete experimental points from datasets visible in the Nyquist, Zr, Zi or lnR plots: just zoom in the region to show only the points you want to delete then select this command (this is irreversible).
+You can delete experimental points from selected datasets in the Nyquist, Zr, Zi or lnR plots: just zoom in the region to show only the points you want to delete then select this command (this is irreversible).
+Be aware that the points having values in the range shown on the plots are removed from _all selected datasets_ irrespective if they are actually seen on the plots or not.
+The datasets visible on the graph depends on the [Max plots](https://github.com/nitad54448/yappari-5-1#max-plots) value.

 #### Delete active datasets ####
 Irreversible action removing one or more datasets and all related parameters from memory (by active one should understand “selected”).
-Datasets can be deleted also with the Key "Delete" (no warning so be careful...).
+Datasets can be deleted also with the Key "Delete" (there is no warning so be careful...).

 #### Clone the parameters to all ####
 Copy the listed parameters to all datasets.
 Useful for bulk fitting in order to set proper starting point for all the sets.